 Dan Schawbel Dan Schawbel is a New York Times bestselling author, serial entrepreneur, Fortune 500 consultant, Millennial TV personality, global keynote speaker, career and workplace expert and startup advisor.
 He is a Partner and Research Director at Future Workplace, Founder of Millennial Branding and bestselling author of two career books: Promote Yourself and Me 2.0.His third book will be published by Hachette in the Fall of 2018.
 Through his companies, he’s conducted over 35 research studies, interviewed over 1,700 successful people, written over 2,000 articles and spoken at over 100 conferences, companies and Universities.
 Schawbel has consulted for several major brands from Staples to Oracle, and has been profiled or quoted in over 1,200 media outlets, such as “The Today Show” on NBC,“Fox & Friends” on Fox News, The Steve Harvey Show, The Wall Street Journal, People Magazine, Wired Magazine, GQ, The Economist and NPR.
 He has been recognized on several lists including Inc. Magazine’s “30 Under 30”, Forbes Magazine’s “30 Under 30”, Business Insider’s “40 Under 40”, BusinessWeek’s “20 Entrepreneurs You Should Follow” and as one of Workforce Magazine’s “Game Changers”.
 Schawbel is a featured expert in an upcoming documentary on the millennial generation, directed by Josh Tickell and narrated by actress Shailene Woodley.

-Gavin Samuels is a physician by training and has 20 years of diverse pharmaceutical experience in large pharma and small biotech settings.
-He has worked in business and product development, clinical development and scientific evaluation.
-Gavin is currently Senior Vice-President Corporate Development & Investor Relations at Quark Pharmaceuticals.
+Gavin Samuels Gavin Samuels is a physician by training and has 20 years of diverse pharmaceutical experience in large pharma and small biotech settings.
+He has worked in corporate venture, business development, clinical development and investor relations.
+Gavin is currently Head of Strategy and Growth Products at the biologics business unit of Lonza, headquartered in Switzerland.
 He previously held positions at Teva Pharmaceuticals, Pfizer Inc. and Merck & Co.
-Gavin’s business development experience includes early and late stage licensing, M&A and Corporate Venture.
-Gavin received his medical degree from the University of Witwatersrand (South Africa), a postgraduate diploma in Health Economics from Monash University (Australia) and a MBA from the University of New England (Australia)..
+Gavin received his medical degree from the University of Witwatersrand (South Africa), a postgraduate diploma in Health Economics from Monash University (Australia) and an MBA from the University of New England (Australia).